renatolond/mastodon-twitter-poster/README.md

 ## Blocked or allowed domains

-You can add `ALLOWED_DOMAIN=your.domain.com` to .env.production to only allow users from your instance to access the crossposter.
-This variable can only contain one domain at a time.
+You can add `ALLOWED_DOMAINS=your.domain.com` to .env.production to only allow users from your instance to access the crossposter.
+This variable can contain multiple instances separated by comma.

 At the same time, you can add `BLOCKED_DOMAINS=evil.corp,bad.instance` to .env.production to block users from those instances to access the crossposter.
 They need to be separated by commas, spaces are optional.